tianhaoz95/moollama/gemini/work-on-issues.md

 ## Task 2: implement newly added issues

-First use `gh` command to find open issues related to the current repository.
+First use `gh` command to find open issues related to the current repository with label "gemini".

 For each open issue, do the following:
 1. Fetch the issue title and body.